who is OpenBridge for?

 2023–2027: OpenZero

-Expansion of OpenBridge to better support energy-conscious decision-making in maritime operations.
+Design for energy-conscious and safe maritime operations.
+This expands OpenBridge to better support energy-conscious decision-making in maritime operations.

 2023–2027: OpenRemote

-Expansion of OpenBridge to enable design for remote and autonomous shipping, and a network of connected workplaces.
+Harmonising design of remote-connected maritime workstations.
+This expansion of OpenBridge enables design for remote and autonomous shipping, and a network of connected workplaces.

 2021–2025: OpenAR

 Framework for augmented reality in advanced maritime operations.
+This expansion of OpenBridge enables design with and for augmented reality applications.

 2019–2022: ODES